vmchale/kempe/README.md

     was after the jumps (no pattern match exhaustiveness checker)
   * Can't export or call C functions with more than 6 arguments; can't call or export large arguments (i.e. structs) passed by value.

+    This is less of an impediment than it sounds like.
   * Sizing for ADTs is not rigorous in places